Case: John Wisekal as personal representative of the estate of Darian Wisekal v. Laboratory Corp. of America Holdings et al.

 But the heart of Domnick’s case was dissecting Mixon on the stand.

 Mixon testified that she read about 60 slides a day for a company that was purchased by LabCorp.
-She said her quota than rose to a minimum of 80 slides a day.
+She said her quota then rose to a minimum of 80 slides a day.

 Rosenthal handled legal challenges to the expert witnesses.
-Plaintiffs preserved their experts, nothing in another case in Georgia that LabCorp won a case by knowing out such key plaintiff testimony – LabCorp failed to keep Mixon from testifying.
+Plaintiffs preserved their experts, noting in another case in Georgia that LabCorp won a case by knocking out such key plaintiff testimony.
+LabCorp failed to keep Mixon from testifying.

 “If we don’t have any experts, we don’t get to go to trial,” Rosenthal said.
 “It was really an integral part of what we were doing.”

-Defense case: Hogan has no comment on the case.
+Defense case: Hogan had no comment on the case.